'Moeen return the best move England could make'

 Given the situation, England have made the best move available to them and handed Moeen the opportunity to right some wrongs he has suffered at the hands of the Aussies.
 It has dragged Moeen from the commentary box, where he was due to be for the BBC, into the maelstrom of an Ashes battle.

-Recalling a man who has not played first-class cricket since he ended his Test career in September 2021 leaves England open to criticism for overlooking those who have been around the squad or playing in the County Championship.
+Recalling a 35-year-old who has not played first-class cricket since he ended his Test career in September 2021 leaves England open to criticism for overlooking those who have been around the squad or playing in the County Championship.

 But, realistically, none of the options were satisfactory and would have put any of the players in question in an incredibly difficult and arguably unfair situation.